 Cook each steak two minutes per side.
 You can do several steaks at one time, but don’t overcrowd the pan.
 If you double the recipe, you may need to add a little oil during the cooking process.
 Some of the flour is going to stick to the pan.
 This is a good thing, but be careful to not let the pan get too hot.
 Remember black is bad, but brown means flavor.

 After the steaks have been cooked on both sides, set them aside on a plate for a few minutes.
 Add the sliced onions to the pan.
 Carefully add your 1/4 cup of water to the pan and use your wooden spoon or a plastic spatula to scrape up all the browned flour.
 The browned flour adds flavor through the Maillard reaction.

 As soon as the onions start to soften, add the bell pepper.
 Then the chili sauce, Worcestershire, dry mustard, brown sugar, and vinegar.
 Stir until well combined, then return the steaks to the pan.
-Bring the sauce to a simmer, then turn the heat to low, cover, and cook for 15 – 20 minutes.
+Bring the sauce to a simmer, turn the heat low, cover, and cook for 15 – 20 minutes.

 This recipe would translate well to a crockpot, but it comes together fairly quickly, so I never bother Brown the steaks before placing in the crock.
 Then add the onions and peppers and pour the sauce mixture over the top.
 Allow to cook for several hours on low.

 Original photo included for posterity and a reminder that eventually, photo skills improve.